-- 8.53 The application includes the creation of two new vehicular access onto Ranvilles Lane, and the realignment of the existing access onto Oakcroft Lane.
+- 8.54 The application includes the creation of two new vehicular access onto Ranvilles Lane, and the realignment of the existing access onto Oakcroft Lane.
 In addition to the new access arrangements, the application also proposes the overall widening of the length of Ranvilles Lane south of the junction with Oakcroft Lane to the northern side of the proposed new main access into the site.
-The widening would be considered by Hampshire County Council under a separate Section 278 Agreement and secured by the Section 106 legal agreement. - 8.54 Ranvilles Lane currently has a 'National' unrestricted speed limit, although the narrowness of the Lane limits the general speed of vehicles along this part of the highway (average speeds recorded at only 26 mph).
+The widening would be considered by Hampshire County Council under a separate Section 278 Agreement and secured by the Section 106 Legal Agreement. - 8.55 Ranvilles Lane currently has a 'National' unrestricted speed limit, although the narrowness of the land limits the general speed of vehicles along this part of the road (average speeds recorded at only 26 mph).
 Presently the southern part of Ranvilles Lane and Oakcroft Lane are known to be 'rat runs' providing a link between Peak Lane (to the east) and Titchfield Road (to the west).
-It is likely that the completion of the Stubbington by-pass (which has now commenced and is due for completion in 2022), would see the volume of traffic along these lanes reduced.
-Funding to secure the provision of a Traffic Regulation Order to reduce the speed limit along Ranvilles Lane to 30mph would be secured by a Section 106 Agreement under the Town and Country Planning Act 1990. - 8.55 The proposal would include an extension of the pavement from the northern side of 1 Farm House Close along Ranvilles Lane (set behind a new hedgerow and tree line) to the proposed main new access into the site.
-Pedestrians would then be able to traverse through the site, linking to the revised access on Oakcroft Lane, removing them from walking along this section of highway. - 8.56 The application is supported by Hampshire County Council Highways, and the works to Ranvilles Lane would result in an overall improvement to all users of the Lane.
+It is likely that the completion of the Stubbington by-pass (which has now commenced and is due for completion in 2022), would, is anticipated to see the volume of traffic along these lanes reduced.
+Funding to secure the provision of a Traffic Regulation Order to reduce the speed limit along Ranvilles Lane to 30mph would be secured by a Section 106 Agreement under the Town and Country Planning Act (as amended). - 8.56 The proposal would include an extension of the pavement from the northern side of 1 Farm House Close along Ranvilles Lane (set behind a new hedgerow and tree line) to the proposed main new access into the site.
+Pedestrians would then be able to traverse through the site, linking to the revised access on Oakcroft Lane.
+The path would also link across the proposed open space to the link with the cemetery and the public right of way that connects to Marks Tey Road.
+The paths would remain in private

+- ownership, maintained by the management company but would be subject to a planning condition ensuring public access through the site. - 8.57 The application is supported by Hampshire County Council Highways and the works to Ranvilles Lane would result in an overall improvement to all users of the Lane.
 The development of the site would also improve pedestrian and cycle access, enabling them to avoid the junction of Ranvilles Lane and Oakcroft Lane.
-The layout demonstrates that the proposal can accommodate the necessary level of off-street car parking, adequate visitors car parking, and appropriate bin storage and collection points.

-- 8.57 It is therefore considered that the proposed development accords with point (v traffic issues) of Policy DSP40, and policy CS17 of the Local Plan. - 8.58 Overall therefore, it is considered that the development of the site would be fully compliant with the five criteria of Policy DSP40 and would not have a significant visual or physical impact on the overall integrity of this part of the Fareham to Stubbington Gap.
+The layout demonstrates that the proposal can accommodate the necessary level of off-street car parking for each of the proposed dwellings, in addition adequate visitors car parking, and appropriate bin storage and collection points for the Borough's Refuse Collection teams. - 8.58 It is therefore considered that the proposed development accords with point (v traffic issues) of Policy DSP40, and policy CS17 of the Local Plan. - 8.59 Overall therefore, it is considered that the development of the site would be fully compliant with the five criteria of Policy DSP40 and would not have a significant visual or physical impact on the overall integrity of this part of the Fareham to Stubbington Gap.
 This opinion was also the conclusion of the Appeal Inspector to the earlier dismissed scheme for 16 dwellings.
 The low density, urban fringe character of the proposal would complement the edge of settlement location and has resulted in no objection from the Council's Urban Designer.